 Check the area surrounding the batteries if the thermostat is battery controlled and the batteries are accessible from the front.
 You may also identify your model number by looking through our list of battery-operated thermostats.

 If your thermostat has a mechanical clock, the model number is located on a sticker on the horizontal surface above the clock.

 A Honeywell Programmable Thermostat is a gadget that allows you to control the temperature in your home.

 It’s hard to discuss the programming method for just about every thermostat style since there are so many.
 Nevertheless, they all follow a similar procedure, so even if your model differs somewhat, you should be able to figure out how to use the accompanying thermostat instructions.

 These instructions are for the Honeywell RTH6450D1009 5-1-1 thermostat.
 However, practically other Honeywell thermostats use a similar, if not identical, technique to configure them.

 Step 1: Determine the Time

-Remember: Clicking the SET key a second time on certain thermostats is what locks the hour into the Thermostat.
+Remember: Clicking the SET key a second time on individual thermostats is what locks the hour into the thermostat.

 - After pressing the SET key, hit the “SET SCHEDULE” key.
 (You may have to press the SET key many times on certain thermostats to cycle between the various functions.)